Hopf monoids of ordered simplicial complexes: Introduction

 Accordingly, we define a \defterm{Hopf class} as a class of ordered complexes that is closed under initial restriction, initial contraction, and ordered join.
 All the Hopf classes we will consider in this paper consist of prefix-pure complexes.
 Our main results about Hopf classes are as follows.

-\begin{lettertheorem}(Proposition~\ref{universal-Hopf} + Theorem~\ref{thm:quasiHopf}) Every Hopf class $\hclass$ gives rise to a vector species $\bH\subseteq\bL^*\x\SC$ with the structure of a commutative Hopf monoid under the operations~\eqref{hopfops}.
-Moreover, the Hopf class $\uhopf$ of prefix-pure ordered complexes is the largest Hopf class all of whose members are pure complexes, so that the Hopf monoid $\UHopf$ can be regarded as the universal Hopf monoid of pure ordered complexes. \end{lettertheorem}
+\begin{theorem}(Proposition~\ref{universal-Hopf} + Theorem~\ref{thm:quasiHopf}) Every Hopf class $\hclass$ gives rise to a commutative Hopf monoid $\bH$ that is a vector subspecies (though not a Hopf submonoid) of $\bL^*\x\SC$.
+Moreover, the Hopf class $\uhopf$ of prefix-pure ordered complexes is the largest Hopf class all of whose members are pure complexes. \end{theorem}